kubernetes-sigs/kro/examples/webapp/Readme.md

-# kro Application example
+# kro WebApp example

-This example creates a ResourceGroup called `App` and then instaciates it with the default nginx container image.
+This example creates a ResourceGroup called `WebApp` and then instaciates it with the default nginx container image.

-### Create ResourceGroup called App
+### Create ResourceGroup called WebApp

 Apply the RG to your cluster: